jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W3.md

   - Narrower field of view compared to 24mm and 35mm
   - Produces a more “natural” perspective closer to human vision
   - Compresses space more noticeably, reducing the sense of depth between foreground and background
   - Isolates subjects more easily, even in outdoor environments

 <img src="imgs/48.svg" style="width: 80%; height: auto;">

 ---

 ### Distance to Subject (More Important Than You Think)

-> **Moving the camera changes perspective more than changing lenses.**

 - Being closer to the subject exaggerates depth and separation
 - Stepping back compresses space and increases depth of field